November 16, 2020

 You can download the workouts.

-All that repetition gets boring.
+All that repetition might get boring.

 You won’t find any workout rotation calendars, which makes sense because you get the new workouts uploaded every week and you’re supposed to stick with those.
 Again, that can get boring.
 (And for $90/month, it’s hard to justify buying additional workouts to supplement her membership.)